Oak tree toppled by windstorm Nov. 30, 2011, at The Huntington Library, Art Collections, and Botanical Gardens.

 the botanical gardens themselves bore the brunt of the storm:

-preliminary estimates suggest that at least 50 trees were either knocked
+preliminary estimates suggest that at least 50 trees we

 down or will have to be removed because of substantial injury.